styled-icons/styled-icons/packages/styled-icons/README.md

 import * as crypto from '@styled-icons/crypto'
 import * as entypo from '@styled-icons/entypo'
 import * as entypoSocial from '@styled-icons/entypo-social'
+import * as evaiconsOutline from '@styled-icons/evaicons-outline'
+import * as evaiconsSolid from '@styled-icons/evaicons-solid'
 import * as evil from '@styled-icons/evil'
 import * as faBrands from '@styled-icons/fa-brands'
 import * as faRegular from '@styled-icons/fa-regular'